 Unlocking Nature's Healing: The Wisdom of Trees and the healing art of Silvotherapy

 Today, not much has changed in my world.
-Trees are sentient beings, when I'm in their presence, I hear them singing or whispering secrets to one another, I feel their roots reaching out in connection and know that they are looking down and supporting me in every step I take.
-It's as real to me as ever.
-My Mother trees, forever guarding me and embracing me in their woody family.
+I walk the path of the indigenous tribes, so to me, trees are sentient beings like all we share this planet with.
+When I'm in the presence of a plant or a tree, I can feel them communicating and hear their voices whispering secrets to one another whilst their roots reach out in connection.
+And in that moment I know that they are looking down and supporting me in every step I take.
+It's as real to me as anything.
+They are my 'Mother Trees', forever guiding and protecting me as they surround me in their woody family.

 And so it was that I was led to Silvotherapy, otherwise known as Tree Therapy.
 Nature holds a quiet power that many of us overlook in our busy lives but silvotherapy, offers a simple yet profound way to tap into this power.
 Silvotherapy should not be confused with Forest Bathing.
 The latter can be done through spending time alone or with friends in the forest but Silvotherapy takes place under the special guidance of a trained coach or practitioner - of which I am one.
 By spending guided, mindful time in the forest, silvotherapy helps reduce stress, sharpen mental clarity, and restore a deep sense of calm.
 The practice invites you to slow down, breathe deeply, and reconnect with the natural world and to your true self.